CristianYarce/m5-hw8-yarce-cristian/README.md

 # m5-hw8-yarce-cristian

 ## Issues
-I  had some issues doing to do this assignment but I was finally able to finish it with online resources.
+I  had some issues doing this assignment but I was finally able to finish it with online resources.

 ## Outside resourses